The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 However, your payment may be different depending on the repayment plan you select and the interest rate.
 To estimate your student loan repayments, you can use a loan calculator provided by the U.S. Department of Education: Department of Education Loan Calculators.

 Have questions about your loan or rights and responsibilities as a student borrower?
-Feel free to ask your financial aid representative now.
+Feel free to ask your Student Finance Representative now.
 If you think of questions later, contact a member of the Loan Counseling Services Team at 888.702.0125 (Toll Free).